BramVan-Oosterhout/katacoda-scenarios/building-a-tutorial/preamble/intro.md

 There are four parts to this scenario:
 1. Setting up a git repository for the scenario
 1. Creating the scenario
-1. Configuring GitHub nad Katacoda
+1. Configuring GitHub and Katacoda
 1. Deploying the scenario to GitHub/Katacoda

 References will provide more extensive examples.